leo-editor/leo-editor/leo/doc/importers.md

 This is valid code, no matter what kind of indentation is used in the dict.

-To handle this, `i.scan_table` now keeps of brackets for all languages.
+To handle this, `i.scan_dict` now keeps track of brackets for all languages.
+#Conclusion
+This documentation is merely a starting point for studying the code.
+This documentation is concise for a reason: too many details obscure the big picture.

+Once you have a *general* notion of what the code does, and how it does it, you should definitely study the code itself to gain deeper understanding.
+Use the code to guide your memory, not this documentation!

+If you have questions about the code, please feel free to ask questions.
+But do explore the code first.
+It's usually straightforward.